 - Food or drinks

-- Nail polish, polish remover or synthetic nail related products Hair Dye
+- Nail polish remover

-- Video games and DVDs Sporting equipment
+- Video games and DVDs

-- Cleaning supplies (bleach, ammonia, etc.)
+- Any cleaning supplies (bleach, ammonia, etc.)

-- Large Electronics (televisions, gaming consoles, etc.) Games and playing cards
+- Large Electronics (televisions, gaming consoles, etc.)

 - Candles and incense